 Nick released his first solo album in 1994.
 ‘Happy Man’ spawned the single ‘Time Bomb’, which ended up at number 20 on Triple J’s Hottest 100 in 1994.
 In 1996, he followed up with the dark and gritty, ‘Damn Mermaids’ - his personal favourite although the album marked the end of his ten-year association with Mushroom Records.
 Nick kept moving and in 1998 landed a major role in the 1998 Australian movie, ‘Amy’, alongside Rachael Griffith and Ben Mendlesohn, also writing and recording five songs for the soundtrack.

 He released another four albums over the next ten years: ‘Returned Service’, a live solo record, and ‘Backyard 6’, both on Mick Thomas’s Croxton Records label; ‘C-sides’, an album of stripped down re-recordings of his favourite songs as part of Liberation’s Acoustic series; and ‘Black Water Blues’ in 2009, recorded live on a 16 track in Mick Thomas’s backyard studio.

 Nick’s last two albums were released under The Heartache State name.
 What was supposed to be a collective quickly became another vehicle for his songwriting.
-2014’s self-titled CD was released by the Plus One label followed by ‘Last of the Buffalo’ in 2016, through Golden Robot Records.
+2014’s self-titled CD was released then it was followed by ‘Last of the Buffalo’ in 2016, through Golden Robot Records.

-2020 brings a new opportunity for Nick, with Golden Robot Records to release his back catalogue and the opportunity to get back into the studio with what he says is ‘a new direction and fistful of bloody good songs.’
+2020 brings a new opportunity for Nick, with Golden Robot Records to release his back catalogue on digital , vinyl and a Box Set and the opportunity to get back into the studio with what he says is ‘a new direction and fistful of bloody good songs.’